Amanda Asay: University of British Columbia, 2010–2012

-Baseball
+Canada national baseball team

-Asay joined the Canadian national team in 2005, when she was 17 years old.
-One year later, she made her World Cup debut at the tournament in Taiwan in which the Canadians secured bronze.
-Asay was employed as a backup at her natural position of catcher, with the majority of her playing time coming as a first baseman and designated hitter.
-She posted a batting average of .500 throughout the competition alongside nine RBIs, leading to her being named to the tournament all-star team as first baseman and winning the national team's Most Valuable Player (MVP) award.
-Asay went on to compete in six more editions of the World Cup, helping the Canadian team earn silver in 2008 and 2016, and bronze in 2012 and 2018.
-During the 2016 tournament, she played as starting pitcher and won her two starts by pitching complete games.
-This included a 2–1 victory over Chinese Taipei in the semifinals.
+Asay joined the Canada national team in 2005.
+One year later, she made her World Cup debut at the tournament in Taiwan and helped the team win bronze.
+Asay was a first baseman, designated hitter, and backup as catcher.
+She had a .500 batting average and nine RBIs, leading to her being named to the tournament all-star team as first baseman and winning the national team's MVP award.
+Later that year, she was a finalist for the Tip O'Neill Award, given by the Canadian Baseball Hall of Fame to the top Canadian player of the year.

+Asay competed in six more editions of the World Cup, helping the Canadian team earn silver in 2008 and 2016, and bronze in 2012 and 2018.
+During the 2016 tournament, she was a starting pitcher and won her two starts by pitching complete games.
 She posted a 1.00 earned run average (ERA) and 16 strikeouts.
 Offensively, she had a .333 batting average with two doubles and three RBIs.
-In recognition of her performance, she was honoured as the team MVP for the second time.
+She was honoured as the team's MVP of the tournament for the second time.

-In May 2015, Asay was one of eighteen players chosen to play for the Canadian roster at the 2015 Pan American Games, held two months later in Toronto.
-It was the first edition of a major multi-sport Games to feature women's baseball.
-She was selected as both a first baseman and pitcher.
-The team ultimately advanced to the gold medal match of the women's tournament, losing 11–3 against the United States.
+In 2015, Asay was chosen for the Canadian roster at the 2015 Pan American Games as a first baseman and pitcher.
+It was the first edition of a major multi-sport event to feature women's baseball.
+The team advanced to the gold medal match of the women's tournament, losing 11–3 against the United States.
 She pitched 2 2/3 innings in relief and recorded an RBI in the final.

-Asay was later ranked seventh in Baseball Americas top 10 list of best female baseball players in the world released in August 2017.
-She was the only Canadian to make the list.
-At the time of her death, she was the longest-serving member of the Canadian women's baseball team, having played on the squad for sixteen years.
+In 2016, Asay was again a finalist for the Tip O'Neill Award and won the national team's MVP award.
+Baseball America ranked her as the seventh-best female baseball player in the world in August 2017.
+She was the only Canadian to be listed in the Top 10.
+In 2020, Baseball Canada honoured her with the Ashley Stephenson Award for her leadership on the 2019 team.
+At the time of her death, Asay was the longest-serving member of the Canadian team, having played for 16 years.

-Ice hockey

-Asay competed in women's ice hockey with the UBC Thunderbirds from 2010 to 2012, playing as a forward.
-During the 2010–11 Thunderbirds season, she scored 6 goals and contributed 5 assists for 11 points.
-In her final year, she was second on the team in points scored with four games remaining.
-She scored UBC's only two goals in a 4–2 loss to the Manitoba Bisons on Seniors Night, when Asay and another senior-year teammate were honoured before their final home game with the Thunderbirds.
-She scored another goal during the penultimate game of the Canada West regular season against the Saskatchewan Huskies.
+Professional baseball

+For the 2017–2018 season, Asay played professional baseball for the Footscray Bulldogs in Melbourne, Australia.
+She also played in the Prince George Senior Men's Baseball League (PGSMBL) for the Red Sox team as their starting pitcher.
+In 2014, she won the league's Top Pitcher award.